If you’re a detailer (or just a car guy) and wondering what type of water hose is right for you, this post is for you.

 Brass fittings are by far the most durable option for washing cars in a driveway, and wouldn’t go with anything else.
 I can’t tell you how many times I’ve seen my dad back a trailer over these things, as opposed to plastic fittings which I’ve cracked a time or two.

-There are some pretty nice retractable reels on the market as well.
+There are some pretty nice retractable reels on the market like the Reelcraft mentioned earlier.
 If you’re tired of winding up a hose reel to wash your vehicle on Saturday mornings, a good springloaded retractable hose reel is a popular option that I’ve seen people mount at the entrance of a garage.

 You can also find many consumer grade retractable reels (not intended for pressure washers) that are much more affordable by Reelcraft.